AIMS360/API/README.md

 ### Overview

-The AIMS360 API allows you to access features on AIMS360 ERP application using Application Programing Interface.
+AIMS360 API allows you to access features on AIMS360 ERP application using Application Programing Interface.
 The API is a RESTful service which accepts input request body in JSON or query string format and return response as JSON or XML.